Health and Safety Consultants & Accreditation Experts

 7. Airborne Fibres and Materials

-There is often lots of dust on construction sites - but it can be invisible and include hazardous materials.
+There is often lots of dust on construction sites, and it can be invisible and contain hazardous materials.

-Inhaling this dust can not only damage your lungs, but lead to asthma, silicosis, and chronic obstructive pulmonary disease.
+Inhaling this dust can not only damage your lungs, but leads to asthma, silicosis, and chronic obstructive pulmonary disease.
 This is why protective equipment should always be used.

 8. Hand Arm Vibration Syndrome